 - Other materials stories that may be of interest

-Ultrasound signals converted directly to visible images, cement-free concrete beats corrosion, and other materials stories that may be of interest for September 30, 2020.
+Charge electric cars up to 90% in six minutes, new model for ceramic conductivi, and other materials stories that may be of interest for October 28, 2020.
 The post Other materials stories that may be of interest appeared first on The American Ceramic Society.

 Hydropower is the world’s most mature and ancient renewable energy source, producing 1300 GW of power worldwide.
 It is a field in rapid evolution and with several emerging...
 The post The new revolution of hydropower digitalization appeared first on PreScouter.

 - The applications of digital oncology in breast cancer prediction, diagnosis, and treatment